Egypt- a Land Where Beauty Never Fades

-During the rule of the Pharaohs, Luxor was a religious capital known as Thebes and housed two of their main temples which bear witness today to one of the greatest civilizations that ever existed- The Temple of Karnak and the Temple of Luxor.
+During the rule of the Pharaohs, Luxor was a religious capital known as Thebes and housed two of their main temples which bear witness today to one of the greatest civilizations that ever existed-

 Temple of Luxor – it was built around 1400 BC under the orders of Ramesses II and Amenhotep III, to celebrate the festival of Opet.
 Although many kings built on it later, it remained a place of worship.
 There is a mosque built inside the complex that is a popular tourist site.

 The night lighting in the temple complex is breathtaking.